kazaamjt/DonkeyMQ/docs/part2.md

 That doesn't look very complicated, right?
 Ok so first we need to convert everything to bytes and simply send them over the wire.
-Since both our client and server will be using the same header, I'll make a constructor and put in our shared module.
+Since both our client and server will be using the same protocol header, I'll make a constructor and put in the shared module.

+Now the AMQP spec has type definitions we'll have to adhere to.
+Luckily in the case of strings, it's just utf-8, which python uses by default.
+The integers on the other hand have to be converted specifically to big endian unsigned values, and may not be larger than 1 byte in this case.

 file: *src/shared/\_\_init\_\_.py*